HuveD/micro_roo_manager/docs/rules/rules.md

 ### Secondary Tools

+-   **`write_file`**: Overwrites the entire file with new content.
+    *   *Purpose:* Use when you need to completely replace all contents of a file.
+The existing content will be discarded and replaced with the specified new content.
+If `apply_diff` fails or is unsuitable, use `write_file` to overwrite the entire file as a fallback.
+    *   *Usage:* You must specify both the file path and the full new content to write.
 -   **`read_file`**: Reads content from a specified file.
     *   *Usage:* To retrieve the current content of a file for review or as a basis for other operations.
 -   **`insert_content`**: Inserts new content into a file.